usc-isi-i2/wikidata-fuzzy-search/README.md

 ```

 ## Configuration
-The backend has a `settings.py` file that contains reasonable defaults.
+The backend has a `settings.py` file that contains reasonable default.
 To override these settings at a `local_settings.py` file.
+You probably shouldn't change the settings if you are not deploying the backend.

 The frontend has a `.env` file that also contains reasonable defaults ()

-## Instructions
+## Updating indices

-Update cache and indices:
+You need to update the cache and indices for the backend to work.
+This is simple.
+From the backend folder run

 ```
 python cache.py
 ```